soyunparrrk/ELIZA2019/README.md

 ![ELIZA2020](images/ELIZA2020.jpg)

-### Welcome to a phycological help center created by Wikihow technology.
+### Welcome to a phycological help center created with Wikihow technology.

 Due to the rapid change of the way of communications, the new generations seek education for human interaction.
 Eliza2020 is evolved from the one built in 1960's to sort out this situation.